-nd learning styles to improve the

-on among teachers, pupils and

-and collaboration environment, an

-ing objects, requires teachers to

-and then to reflect and self-evaluate

-tes effective practices and reflective

-n

-between the various actors and

-/ responses between the national,

-each other.
-Encourages students to

-ess.

-ased on collaborative teaching and ince interaction and collaboration

-pped with an interactive whiteboard,

-dent (PCs or tablets).
-Teachers

-earning materials.

-cher, parents, ngo, student)

-on about their school or city working

-are the information Working with

-eaking and writing Encouraging

-ing/learning English Promoting

-k Valuing the sociocultural side of

-a collaborative experience among

-hers (second level of collaboration).

-ut mathematics; encourage the use

-Education students in the frame of

-of Maths and Language.

-5th, this program aims to improve

-ut in ISCED 1 and 2, based on

-nised support among students with ose to improve students' learning

-avoiding early school leaving and

-was also created a monitoring

-engaged along the implementation

-uite popular in Flemish primary

-of strategies used for the

-pjects are a means to promote

-ntly allow equal access to learning.

-n study addresses some of CLIM's

-emic participation in student

-pretical principles and didactic

-are addressed next, followed by

-ne conclusions of the qualitative
+CASE MAIN GOALS 3 It focuses on innovative teaching practices and learning styles to improve the learning experience, encourages collaboration among teachers, pupils and institutions, uses a platform as a virtual learning and collaboration environment, an area where to share ideas, expertise, learning objects, requires teachers to integrate learning paths into their lesson plans, and then to reflect and self-evaluate methods and suggest improvements and promotes effective practices and reflective practitioners 4 To promote the distance classroom collaboration 5 To strengthen dialogue and collaboration between the various actors and stakeholders.
+Triggering a variety of reactions / responses between the national, institutional and individual, they can strengthen each other.
+Encourages students to take an active role in creating the learning process.
+6 ITIS Majorana School's classroomisbasedon collaborative model teaching and learning.
+The school actively seeks to enhance interaction and collaboration through the use of ICT: all classrooms are equipped with an interactive whiteboard, wireless internet, and devices for each student (PCs or tablets).
+Teachers collaborate with their students to create digital learning materials.
+7 involvement of the educational community (teacher, parents, ngo, student) 8 Students work as journalist publishing information about their school or city working collaboratively and using ICT to publish and share the information Working with the four language skills: reading, listening, speaking and writing Encouraging reading in English Using ICT when teaching/learning English Promoting collaborative work, teamwork, autonomous work Valuing the sociocultural side of the English language.
+9 To promote mathematical competence with a collaborative experience among students and also the collaboration among teachers (second level of collaboration).
+Another goals are: promote the motivation about mathematics; encourage the use of ICT (digital competence).
+10 To develop basic competencies in Secondary Education students in the frame of 10 the programme "Escuela TIC 2.0" in the areas of Maths and Language.
+11 Framed by Dispatch No. 100/2010 of January 5th, this program aims to improve ' ' educational results and prevention of dropout in ISCED 1 and 2, based on organisational models that allow a more customised support among students with learning difficulties.
+It emerged with the purpose to imp environment and adapt to their learning needs avoiding early school leaving and unsuccessful pathways.
+For the Programme was also created a monitoring commission, which includes several entities engaged along the implementation process of these organisational models.
+12 Cooperative learning in multicultural groups is quite popular in Flemish primary schools.
+CUM projects are a didactic tool or set of strategies used for the enhancement of intercultural education.
+The projects are a means to promote equal participation in interaction and consequently allow equal access to learning.
+This smalt quantitative and qualitative classroom study addresses some of CLIM's basic assumptions concerning social and academic participation in student interaction.
+First, we will introduce CUM, its theoretical principles and didactic strategies.
+The research questions and design are addressed next, followed by the main results of the quantitative analyses.
+The conclusions of the qualitative 6-

-CASE MAIN GOALS

-analyses of the social and academie participation of the students are presented next.
+CASE MAIN GOALS analyses of the social and academie participation of the students are presented next.
 Finally, the role of the teacher is discuseed.